The last Western Roman Empire capital

 The town was a site of stilt houses on the edge of the Po Delta lagoon that borders the Veneto region.
-Afterward, it became a Roman municipium with Augustus.
-In fact, he chose it as a port for the control of the eastern areas of the Empire.
-Because a large lagoon separates from the mainland the coastal strip on which stays the city.
-As a result, this condition makes the town impregnable, but in free communication with the sea.
+Afterward, it became a Roman municipium with Augustus that chose it as a port for the eastern areas control of the Empire.
+Because a large lagoon separates from the mainland the coastal strip on which stays the city, a condition that made it impregnable, but in free communication with the sea.
 At the beginning of the fifth century, Ravenna was the capital of the Western Roman Empire of the Goth Theodoric.
 At that time, the construction of imperial churches and palaces started.
-The Unesco recognizes them as a World Heritage Sites for the decoration of the interiors.
-In fact, we find mosaics that are unique masterpieces.
+The Unesco recognizes them as a World Heritage Sites for the decoration of the interiors with mosaics that are unique masterpieces.

 From the Western Roman Empire to the king Theodoric the Great

-In 402 the city is chosen as the new capital of the Western Roman Empire by Honorius.
-In fact, he leaves the helpless Milan to escape the Goths.
+In 402 the city is chosen as the new capital of the Western Roman Empire by Honorius that leaves the helpless Milan to escape the Goths.
 However, in that period the interment was reducing the importance of the port of Ravenna.
 On the other hand, Ravenna Roman empire begins to get rich in monuments.
 As follow, in 476, Odoacer deposed the last Roman emperor.
-However, the king Theodoric the Great conquers the town after a three-year siege.
-As a result, in this period they built the mausoleum and the Basilica of St Apollinare Nuovo.
-As well as the church of St Spirito and the Arian Baptistery.
+Afterwards, king Theodoric the Great conquers the town after a three-year siege.
+As a result, in this period they built the mausoleum and the Basilica of St Apollinare Nuovo, the church of St Spirito and the Arian Baptistery.

 Under the Byzantine domination

 In 540 the Byzantines take possession of the area.
 And with Justinian, the town lived another period of splendor.
 In fact, they built the churches of San Vitale and Sant’Apollinare in Classe.
-The Empire dynasty moved to Constantinople, but the town became the seat of the Byzantine governor of Italy, the Exarch, and was known as the Exarchate of Ravenna.
+The Empire dynasty moved to Constantinople, but the town became the seat of the Byzantine governor of Italy known as the Exarchate of Ravenna.
 As a result, this moment limits the importance of the city reducing it to Exarchate capital.

 The Lombards and the Venetians